carVertical

 Help centre

-What are Odometer readings in a vehicle history report?
+What are odometer readings in a vehicle history report?

 Odometer readings are records of the vehicle’s mileage at specific points in its life.
 They show how much the car has been driven over the years, allowing you to understand its usage and spot any irregularities or potential tampering.

 The car's mileage is typically recorded during events like registration, routine maintenance or repairs, vehicle inspections, or ownership transfers.
-If this data is available, it will be displayed in the Odometer section of the carVertical vehicle history report.
+If this data is available, it will be displayed in the Mileage section of the carVertical vehicle history report.

-How to interpret odometer data
+How to interpret mileage data

 Car mileage in carVertical vehicle history reports is presented in a graph, showing mileage changes over time.
 The graph includes dates when the mileage was recorded and odometer readings – the total distance traveled by the vehicle in kilometers or miles up to that point.